majk-p/math-plugin/README.md

-# Math Plugin for Spotify
+# Math Plugin for Spotlight
 Mathematical expression evaluator for Spotlight.
 It's just another script using Flashlight API to extend Spotlight.